-What is reliability in networking ?
-Why reliability is an important design tool ?
-I will provide the answers of these questions with the examples in this post.
+I will provide the answers to these questions with examples in this post.

-Reliability is within the reasonable amount of time, which depends on the application type and architecture, delivering the legitimate packets from source to destination.
+Reliability is within a reasonable amount of time, which depends on the application type and architecture, delivering the legitimate packets from source to destination.

 This time is known as delay or latency and it is one of the packet delivery parameters.
-Consistency of delay known as jitter and it is very important for some type of applications such as voice and video, jitter is our second delivery parameters.
+Consistency of delay is known as jitter and it is very important for some type of applications such as voice and video, jitter is our second delivery parameter.

-Third packet delivery parameter is packet loss or drop; especially voice and video traffic is more sensitive to packet loss compare to data traffic.
+The third packet delivery parameter is packet loss or drop; especially voice and video traffic are more sensitive to packet loss compared to data traffic.

-Packet loss is application dependent and some applications are very drop/packet loss sensitive.
+Packet loss is application-dependent and some applications very drop/packet loss sensitive.

-General accepted best practices for the delay, jitter and packet loss ratio has been defined and knowing and considering them is important from the network design point of view.
-For example for the voice packets one way delay which is also known as ‘mouth to ear' delay should be less than 150ms.
+General accepted best practices for the delay, jitter, and packet loss ratio has been defined, and knowing and considering them is important from the network design point of view.
+For example, for the voice packets, a one-way delay which is also known as the ‘mouth to ear' delay should be less than 150ms.

 For example, if you will carry the voice traffic over unreliable serial links, you may likely encounter packet drops because of link flaps.
-Best practice is to carry voice traffic over the low latency links, which don't have packet loss and the latency.
-If you have to utilize those cheaper unreliable links such as Internet, you should carry the Data traffic over them.
+The best practice is to carry voice traffic over the low latency links, which don't have packet loss and latency.
+If you have to utilize those cheaper unreliable links such as the Internet, you should carry the Data traffic over them.

 But actually whichever device, link or component you choose, essentially they will fail.

 Vendors share their MTBF (Meantime between failure) numbers.
-You can choose the best reliable devices, links, component, protocols and architecture; you need to consider unavoidable failure.
+You can choose the best reliable devices, links, components, protocols, and architecture; you need to consider unavoidable failure.